japila-books/apache-spark-internals/docs/memory/MemoryManager.md

 acquireExecutionMemory tries to acquire up to `numBytes` of execution memory for the current task (by `taskAttemptId`) and return the number of bytes obtained, or 0 if none can be allocated.

-acquireExecutionMemory is used when TaskMemoryManager is requested to xref:memory:TaskMemoryManager.adoc#acquireExecutionMemory[acquire execution memory].
+acquireExecutionMemory is used when TaskMemoryManager is requested to memory:TaskMemoryManager.md#acquireExecutionMemory[acquire execution memory].

 === [[acquireStorageMemory]] Acquiring Storage Memory for Block